monnierliz/monnierliz.github.io/index.md

 We can start on a path of easier movement together, and maybe you can become a junkie too.
+Join a Class with Liz on Zoom or In Person

+Bones for Life® on Zoom with Liz
+Tuesdays 6-7:00 (EST)
+August 17, 24, 31,
+September 7, 14, (no class Sept.
+21) 28,
+October 5
+Saturdays 10 a.m.- 11:00 a.m.
+(EST)
+October 2, 9

+Qigong movement for relaxation and restoration on Zoom Mondays 10 a.m. -11:00 a.m.
+(EST)
+August 23, 30,
+September 13, 27 (no class Sept.
+4 or 20)
+October 4, 11, (no class Oct.
+18) 25

+Feldenkrais® Awareness Through Movement In Person
+Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Thursdays 12 noon -1:00 p.m.
+September 2 -December 9, 2021 (call 260-424-6574 to register, drop in’s welcome)

+Zoom Classes for ATM will potentially resume in November.
+Stay Tuned.

+Dance for PD (dance movement in chair for those with limited mobility) In Person In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Tuesdays 12:30 p.m.-1:30 p.m.
+August 31 – December 7, 2021 (Call 260-424-6574 to register, drop in’s welcome)

+Exploring Dance (for young adults with developmental disabilities) In Person Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays, 5:30-6:30 (call 260-424-6574 to register) August 30- December 6

 <p style="text-align: center;">{% include button.html text="Learn More" link="/services" %}</p>